FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 * Import scala project as 'existing projects into eclipse'
 * If you have install plugin mentioned in step 2-4, then you can run sbt commands from eclipse (Like update config, run etc)

+## Automatic setup with Docker

+There is an external project called [lichocker](https://github.com/BrandonE/lichocker), which allows you to run lila in a Docker container.
+Running in Docker simplifies setup and guarantees that your development environment will perfectly match that of anyone else who uses lichocker, eliminating the "it works on my machine" phenomena.
+However, it is always more performant to run any project directly on its host-machine, and lichocker is a work-in-progress that might not be reliable for your use.

 ## Automatic setup with Vagrant

 This is [no longer supported](https://github.com/ornicar/lila/commit/75c87849c294d7530111bbb98dc6077a328bcea6).
 If you create and maintain a vagrant install, please make a github repository for it, and we'll mention it here.